EwoutH/urban-self-driving-effects/paper/paper.md

 ### Policy effectiveness
 The limited effectiveness of traditional policy interventions across different scenarios represents a novel finding with important implications.
 While previous research has focused on optimal policy design for specific AV scenarios, our results suggest that policies optimized for one scenario may be counterproductive in others.
 This creates a fundamental challenge for policymakers: how to design interventions that remain effective across multiple possible futures.

 The finding that smaller-scale interventions (like the "autoluw" area policies) had minimal impact aligns with network theory predictions about the limitations of localized traffic interventions in connected systems.
 However, the observation that even city-wide interventions showed limited effectiveness in many scenarios suggests deeper challenges in managing AV adoption through traditional policy tools.
-Do note that the focus of this research was the exploring the adoption patterns and uncertainty space, and it was chosen to limit the policy analysis in scope.
+It should be noted that the focus of this research was to explore the adoption patterns and uncertainty space, and was chosen to limit the policy analysis in scope.
 There might be other policies that are effective on more metrics among more scenarios.

 ## 6.2 Policy implications
 The complex dynamics revealed by this research pose significant challenges for policymakers, requiring a fundamental rethinking of traditional transportation policy approaches.
 The results suggest several key areas where policy intervention is critical, but also reveal why conventional approaches may be insufficient.